Gardanana/Nishiren-AI-Diffsinger/usage-guide.md

 ### Autopitch
 Nishiren has a trained autopitch model based on the singing samples from their dataset.
 Autopitch will be applied to a section of connected notes.
 Right click a note in this section and go to Notes -> Load rendered pitch.

 **Warning**: Creator recommends generating pitch for one section at a time to avoid crashing the software.
-Long sections of connected notes may need to be cut into section in order for pitch rendering to not crash the software.
+Long sections of connected notes may need to be cut into sections in order for pitch rendering to not crash the software.